 Without the necessary preparation and guidance, your worst fears can come true.
 With the knowledge, the right attitude, and an advisor like Tom Cruise, your experience can be much more enjoyable.

 Fortunately, the industry is full of helpful vendors and partners who want you to succeed.
 There are also plenty of resources to help you launch a thriving family entertainment center.

 Here are five resources to help you make the shift from fear to excitement:

-1) Educational Seminars.
-One of the most valuable resources for startups are industry seminars that teach you every aspect from planning, designing, and running an FEC.
+One of the most valuable resources for startups is industry seminars that teach you every aspect of planning, designing, and running an FEC.
 Here’s a list of a few good ones: